Project Lead: Dr. Robin Harder

 - The potential for improving nutrient-self reliance in the Okanagan Bioregion.

-The following students (listed alphabetically) are assisting with this project:
+The following students (listed alphabetically) were assisting with this project: